Updated February 2020

 Group electrical units that you use at much the same time.
 Examples include a home office, child’s study or entertainment centre.
 Depending on individual needs, make-up one or more systems, each accepting solar input.
 You can do this by using readily available portable inverter/chargers and battery packs.
 Grouped electrical devices connect to a multiple power board that can switch each socket individually.
 The solar unit then powers that board.
 If solar is adequate it can be used to power a second or more system.

-Have portable solar in your rented home – where and what you can use
+Where and what you can use

 Top solar modules produce about 180-200 watts a square metre.
 In most cases, your solar input is thus limited to about 500 watts.
 This will be a probable 1500 – 3000-watt hours/day if north facing.
 This runs computer systems plus LED lights, and good LED TVs up to 60 cm or so.
 It will not run air con, nor heating/cooking appliances.